ManOfFeathers/fractal-practice/README.md

 ##### These are the rudiments of a collection of fractal images.
 It will expand as I learn more about them and the functions that create them.

-##### The first of these, and the easiest for me to understand, is the Sierpinski carpet.
+##### The first of these, or the easiest for me to understand, is the Sierpinski carpet.
 It recurs as the Sierpinski triangle does, but in a more square-shaped way.
 I call it "rug".

 ![](output/rug_0.gif)
 ![](output/rug_1.gif)